 When making your application, your immigration status must be valid and you will need to have completed the relevant qualifying period as required under your immigration status.

-This is 5 years for Tier 1, Tier 2, employment not requiring a work permit, as an overseas business representative, through UK ancestry and retired person with independent means.
+This is five years for most routes, such as Tiers 1 and 2, employment not requiring a work permit, as an overseas business representative, through UK ancestry and retired person with independent means.
 3 years in the Tier 1 Entrepreneur or Exceptional Talent accelerated route, or 2-3 years in the Tier 1 investor accelerated route if the level of investment is acceptable.

 For bereaved partners, there is no qualifying period to adhere to.